Qatar delivers response to demands from Saudi-led bloc

-(CNN)Qatar's foreign minister has arrived in Kuwait carrying an official response to a list of demands from the Saudi-led bloc, according to Qatari officials in Doha.
+(CNN)Qatar's foreign minister has delivered an official response to a list of demands from the Saudi-led bloc ahead of a Wednesday deadline.

-This is the latest development in the rift between Qatar and four Arab states.
+It's the latest development in the rift between Qatar and four Arab states.
 Envoys worked steadily this weekend to tackle the crisis, a surprising rupture that began last month and spawned diplomatic tensions throughout the region.

-Sheikh Mohammed bin Abdulrahman Al-Thani was to deliver the letter from the ruler of Qatar, Sheikh Tamim bin Hamad Al-Thani, to the Emir of Kuwait, Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah, who has been the main mediator during this crisis.
+In Kuwait, Sheikh Mohammed bin Abdulrahman Al-Thani delivered the letter from the ruler of Qatar, Sheikh Tamim bin Hamad Al-Thani, to the Emir of Kuwait, Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah, who has been the main mediator during this crisis.
+The letter's contents are not yet known.

 Saudi Arabia, the United Arab Emirates, Bahrain and Egypt agreed late Sunday to a request from the Emir to extend by 48 hours the deadline for meeting their demands.

 The four countries abruptly suspended diplomatic relations and cut off land, sea and air travel to Qatar on June 5, accusing it of supporting terrorism and destabilizing the Gulf region.
+Qatar has rejected the accusations, calling them "unjustified" and "baseless."

-The coalition later gave Qatar 10 days to meet its list of 13 demands -- including shutting down the Al-Jazeera media network, reducing diplomatic ties to Iran and cutting ties with terrorist organizations -- with a deadline of July 3.
+The coalition later gave Qatar 10 days to meet its list of 13 demands -- including shutting down the Al Jazeera media network, reducing diplomatic ties to Iran and cutting ties with terrorist organizations -- with a deadline of July 3.

-There was a flurry of diplomatic activity ahead of the deadline over the weekend, with Qatar's foreign minister saying the demands couldn't be met.
-The leaders of the United States and Russia have also stepped into the fray, expressing their concerns about the standoff.

-The request for an extension to the July 3 deadline came from Kuwait's Emir, who made it after receiving assurances from the Qataris that they would still deliver their response to him by Monday.

 The Saudi Ministry of Foreign Affairs said a new deadline to agree to the demands had been issued and would expire early Wednesday.
-A Qatari official later confirmed that the deadline had been extended.

-Foreign ministers from the Saudi-led bloc are scheduled to meet in Cairo on Wednesday.
+Foreign ministers from the Saudi-led bloc are scheduled to meet the same day in Cairo.

-Donald Trump spoke to Saudi, Emirati and Qatari leaders in separate phone calls about the dispute Sunday, the White House said.
-The US President expressed his concerns about the dispute and about the importance of stopping the financing of terrorism.

 Saudi Arabia's Foreign Minister Adel al-Jubeir called the coalition's list of demands "non-negotiable" last week.
 But over the weekend, Qatar's foreign minister said the list had stipulations that couldn't be met and was "made to be rejected."